ddworken/hishtory/README.md

 curl https://hishtory.dev/install.py | python3 -
 ```

 At this point, `hishtory` is already managing your shell history (for bash, zsh, and fish!).
-Give it a try with `hishtory query` and see below for more details on the advanced query features.
+Give it a try by pressing `Control+R` and see below for more details on the advanced search features.

 Then to install `hishtory` on your other computers, you need your secret key.
 Get this by running `hishtory status`.
 Once you have it, you follow similar steps to install hiSHtory on your other computers: